Our audition process

 We strive to bring forward the best performances we can.
 Unfortunately, this means that auditions are a necessary part of our musician selection process.
 We try to keep things pretty simple.

-The format of our auditions generally starts with playing through some prepared music, followed by a few short excerpts of sight-reading.
+The format of our auditions generally starts with playing through some prepared music.
 After that, we’d like to just talk with you.
 This gives you the chance to get to know us on a more personal level; meet the musicians, the music director, and ask questions about what we do.
 It also gives us the chance to learn more about you: what brings you to our orchestra and to learn about your background.

 After the audition, you’ll hear from us within a week or two with the results.